acger/RepData_PeerAssessment1/PA1_template.md

 # Calculate the mean per interval (use aggregate instead of tapply because it returs a data frame)
 aggregatedStepsPerDay <- aggregate(steps ~ date, data2, sum)

-hist(aggregatedStepsPerDay$steps, breaks = 20, main = "Histogram of the sum of steps per day")
+hist(aggregatedStepsPerDay$steps, breaks = 20, main = "Histogram of the sum of steps per day with imputed values", xlab = "Steps per day")

 # Draw lines for mean and median
 meanStepsPerDay <- mean(aggregatedStepsPerDay$steps)